-Friday Fuse: Part 4- Top Trends Retailers Must Embrace 2022: The Supply Chain
+Top Trends Retailers Must Embrace 2022: The Supply Chain

-Until recently, supply chain has been an ugly, underfunded piece of retail.
-But nothing has illuminated its importance quite like the pandemic.
-We could all agree that no one was prepared for a global hit of any kind.
-A recent paper by FTI’s Christa Hart, Ron Scalzo, and Matt Garfield stated, “Retailers had designed their supply chains to address predictable and specific challenges but had not adequately invested and undergone the end-to-end structural transformation necessary to become truly agile.[i]
+A recent paper by FTI’s Christa Hart, Ron Scalzo, and Matt Garfield stated.
+“Retailers had designed their supply chains to address predictable and specific challenges but had not adequately invested and undergone the end-to-end structural transformation necessary to become truly agile.[i]

 Not Your Father’s Retail Fulfillment Center

-Micro Warehouses & Last Mile Logistics are trending.
-Having faster and efficient last-mile logistics has allowed in-person and online businesses to cater to the increasing demand for same-day and next-day deliveries.
-It has also helped relieve some of the fulfillment congestion in urban areas.
-As the retail market continues to further integrate their online and in-person presence, we can only predict that micro warehousing will continue growing in popularity. [ii]
+Faster and more efficient last-mile logistics has allowed in-person and online businesses to cater to the demand for deliveries.
+It has also helped relieve some of the fulfilment congestion in urban areas.

-3PL and 4PL services are all the rage.
 According to a report by Allied Market Research, the global 3PL market is expected to reach $1.1 TRILLION in the next six years.
 These companies are a huge component in properly utilizing last mile warehouses.
 Their all-in-one model is cost-effective, quick, and efficient. [iii]

 Micro-fulfillment Albertsons

 These three trends are just the tip of the iceberg, but they’re certainly three of the most prominent trends we’ve seen in the past year.
-We at Rogers are pumped to see how the supply chain continues to grow and change….
+We at Rogers Electric are excited to see how the supply chain continues to grow and change….
 And you know we’re not just going to sit on the sidelines for this!
-From ground-up construction needs to retrofitting and repurposing current spaces, we’re here to help you get the job done.

 Check out some of the amazing work we’ve done for companies all over the U.S.